kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 - Set `rds_postgres_kms_key_arn` to the KMS key used for the primary site's RDS instance.
 - Remove `rds_postgres_password`.
 - Remove `rds_postgres_backup_retention_period`.

+## Container Registry Replication

+To enable Container registry replication you will need to define the below settings in your `vars.yml` file.
+For Cloud Native Hybrid environments you will need to specify these settings in both the primary and secondary inventories.
+For Omnibus environments you can specify these in just the primary inventory.
+These are both case sensitive alphanumeric strings that start with a letter.

+- `container_registry_token` - Secret value for the container registry authorization header.
+- `container_registry_notification_token` - Secret value for the notification endpoint to use.